Devil May Cry 5: Gameplay

-The gameplay features the return of Dante and Nero as playable characters, along with a new character, named V. The gameplay is similar to that of the other titles in the Devil May Cry series, focusing on fast-paced "stylish action"; The player fights off hordes of demons with a variety of attacks and weapons.
+The gameplay features the return of Dante and Nero as playable characters, along with a new character, named V. The gameplay is similar to that of the other titles in the Devil May Cry series, focusing on fast-paced "stylish action"; the player fights off hordes of demons with a variety of attacks and weapons.
 They receive a style rating for combat based on several factors, such as move variety, the length of a combo, and dodging attacks.
 The game's music changes based on the player's performance in combat.
-Every time the player interacts with the mechanic Nico or finds a statue, he can buy new abilities for each character.
+Every time the player interacts with the mechanic Nico or finds a statue, they can buy new abilities for each character.
 While there are three playable characters, the game forces the player to use only one per mission.
 Like previous games, this title has a Bloody Palace mode where players can face multiple types of demons in a single area.

 The first character is Nero, introduced in Devil May Cry 4.
 He retains his Red Queen sword for melee combat and the Blue Rose double-barreled revolver.
 However, he does not have his Devil Bringer from the beginning.
-Still, he has an assortment of new robotic arms called Devil Breakers instead.
-These have various functions like grabbing enemies from a distance or stopping time to freeze an enemy in place.
+Instead, he now has an assortment of new robotic arms called Devil Breakers.
+These have various functions, such as grabbing enemies from a distance or stopping time to freeze an enemy in place.
 Nero can also find Devil Breakers during stages.
 Devil Breakers are powerful but fragile and can be destroyed if misused.
-Late in the story, Nero regains his Devil Bringer and has access to the Devil Trigger move which expands his combat skills.
+Late in the story, Nero regains his Devil Bringer and has access to a super-powered state known as the Devil Trigger, which allows him to transform into a demonic form and expand his combat skills.